-Delaware, Pennsylvania, and New York now also have sports betting laws on their books.
+Delaware, Pennsylvania, and New York quickly got sports betting laws on their books.

-And the recent midterm elections were very favorable for legal sports betting.
+Further, the 2018 midterm elections were very favorable for legal sports betting.

 Voters in Arkansas passed Issue 4, which gave a number of horse tracks there the ability to take bets on sports other than horse racing.
 In Louisiana, fantasy sports betting is now legal in the majority of the state.

 Other states that didn’t vote directly on sports betting still elected governors who view legal sports betting favorably.
-The new governors of Illinois and Ohio have both come out in support of legal sports betting… and Illinois currently has sports betting legislation under consideration, and it is reported that Ohio has a bill in the works for 2019.
+The new governors of Illinois and Ohio both came out in support of legal sports betting… and Illinois currently has sports betting legislation under consideration, and it is reported that Ohio has a bill in the works for 2019.

 Why are politicians in favor of legal sports betting?
 One word: taxes.